© Crown copyright 2017

 Although life expectancy in the UK is higher for females than males, it is females that are doing less well in comparison with other EU countries.
 In 2015, the UK ranked 17th for female life expectancy (82.8 years), 3 years less than those countries with the greatest life expectancy and was below the EU average of 83.3 years (figure 2).
 Of Western European countries, only Denmark had lower female life expectancy than the UK, and all other countries with lower female life expectancy were more recent entrants to the EU from Eastern and Central Europe.

-Across the EU, males generally die younger than females; in 2015, average EU male life expectancy was 5 years lower than the average female life expectancy (figure 2).
-The gap varies by country; in the Netherlands females lived 3.5 years longer than males while, in Latvia and Lithuania, females on average lived over 10 years longer than males.
+Across the EU, males generally die younger than females; in 2015, average EU male life expectancy was 4.9 years lower than the average female life expectancy (figure 2).
+The gap varies by country; in the Netherlands, females lived 3.3 years longer than males while, in Latvia and Lithuania, females on average lived about 10 years longer than males.
 A large part of this difference between the sexes was due to high rates of heart disease among males in all EU countries (figure 5).